 This mission was the first of two U.S.Army launches to the Moon.

-Pioneer 3 was a spin-stabilized probe (up to 700 rpm) whose primary goal was to fly by the Moon.
-Two special 0.21-ounce weights were to spin out on 5 foot (1.5-meter) wires and reduce spin to 12 rpm once the mission was under way.
+Pioneer 3 was a spin-stabilized probe (up to 400 rpm) whose primary goal was to fly by the Moon.
+Two special 0.21-ounce (6-gram) weights were to be spun out on 5 foot (1.5-meter) wires to reduce spin to 6 rpm once the mission was underway.

 The spacecraft carried an optical sensor to test a future imaging system.
-If the sensor received, from a source such as the Moon, a collimated beam of light that was wide enough to pass through a lens and fall simultaneously on two photocells, then the sensor would send a signal to switch on an imaging system (not carried on this spacecraft).
+If the sensor received a collimated beam of light from a source (such as the Moon) that was wide enough to pass through the lens and fall simultaneously on two photocells, then the sensor would send a signal to switch on the imaging system (which was actually not carried on this spacecraft).

-In the event, the main booster engine shut down 4 seconds earlier than planned due to propellant depletion.
-Once put on its trajectory, Pioneer 3 was about 640 mph (1,030 kph) short of escape velocity.
-It eventually reached an altitude of 63,580 miles (102,322 kilometers) and then fell back to Earth and burned up over Africa 38 hours 6 minutes after launch.
+Unfortunately, the main booster engine shut down 4 seconds earlier than planned due to premature propellant depletion.
+Once put on its trajectory, it was determined that Pioneer 3 was about 640 miles per hour (1,030 kilometers per hour) short of escape velocity.
+It eventually reached a maximum altitude of 63,580 miles (102,322 kilometers) and subsequently plummeted and burned up over Africa 38 hours 6 minutes after launch.